-4.13 Asset Impairment
+4.12 Asset Impairment

-4.13.1 Financial assets
+4.12.1 Financial assets

-A financial asset (or a group of financial assets) is considered impaired if there is objective evidence of impairment as a result of one or more events, occurring after the initial recognition of the asset, that affect the future cash flow of the given financial instrument (or a group of financial instruments) if such cash flow can be reliably estimated.
+A financial asset (or a group of financial assets) is considered impaired if there are objective indicators of such impairment as a result of one or more events, occurring after the initial recognition of the asset, that affect the future cash flow of the given financial instrument (or a group of financial instruments) if such cash flow can be reliably estimated.

-As at each balance sheet date, the Group makes an assessment whether there are any objective indicators of impairment of a financial asset (or group of financial assets) or not.
+As at each balance sheet date, the Bank makes an assessment whether there is any objective evidence of impairment of a financial asset (or group of financial assets).

-When an objective evidence of loans and receivables impairment is found, the Group estimates a write-down amount as a difference between the carrying value and present value of expected future cash flows (discounted by an original effective interest rate of the instrument) recognising it in the income statement and reducing loans and receivables using the provision account.
+When objective indicators of impairment of loans and receivables are found, the Group estimates a write-down amount as a difference between the carrying value and present value of expected future cash flows (discounted by an original effective interest rate of the instrument) and recognises it in the income statement, likewise reduces loans and receivables using the provision account.
 If the estimated amount of provisions for impairment decreases or the evidence ceases to occur, the provision is decreased or released through profit or loss.